-The fourth character set is the alarm modifier (in this case, C indicates a critical alarm).
+The fourth character set is the alarm modifier (in this case, \mathbf{M} indicates a major alarm).
 See the "Alarms and Alarm Filters" section later in this chapter for more information about alarm modifiers.

 The fifth character set (CGA_RED) is the type of alarm generated (in this case, a CGA-Red alarm on WAN port W1-1).